neryus/email-developer-handbook/README.md

 ## Outlook desktop

-All Outlook desktop versions ignoring cellspacing value.
+All Outlook desktop versions (Windows versions) and Lotus8 ignoring cellspacing value.
 No point ti use them, better use nested table to create some space between elements.

 ## Outlook.com p margin